Morocco Mountain Medicine Expedition 19-25 Sept. 2015 – 15 CPD credits

 2015 Teaching Team

 High altitude research guru and world authority on the “eye at altitude” Consultant Ophthalmologist Dan Morris BSc (Hons) MBChB FRCSEd(Ophth) MFSEM(UK) and mountain man WMT’s Commercial Director Barry Roberts will lead the 2015 expedition.
-In 2014 we were joined by Dr Zoe Smith MBBCh FRCA MSc (Mtn Med) BSc DTM&H, veteran polar expedition leader Tim Burton and we hope they’ll be back – tbc.
+We will be joined by veteran polar expedition leader Tim Burton and Nigel Williams IML/MIC (training manager at Glenmore Lodge).

 Expedition Style & Content